Good and Bad Passwords How-To

 also missing.
 Still it's a good

-were nearly all industrialized countries including Japan.
+were nearly all advanced industrialized countries including Japan.

 Any word and all the mechanical transformations that can be